bennettdragondemos/transcript_sim_demo/README.md

 * BERT_DEVICE - 'cuda' if you would like to use a GPU, otherwise 'cpu'.

 ### GPU issues
 If you have not run pytorch using the GPU in your current environment, you may simply want to save yourself the hassle and run this in CPU.
-In other words, only run in GPU mode if you've done it before, because it can be a pain to set up pytorch on a new machine.
+This will cause the script to run for several minutes versus 10 seconds with a GPU.
+If you get an OutOfMemoryError, you may want to try changing `BERT_MODEL` to `bert-base-uncased`.

+Alternatively, you may have a GPU but it is not one of the ones that is easy to support.
+Therefore, you should install `nvidia-smi` and `nvcc` to check the version of the Cuda driver, and follow the instructions in https://pytorch.org/get-started/locally/.
+You should delete `pytorch` from your `requirements.txt` file and install it in a conda environment.
+Install all other libraries in `requirements.txt` using pip.

 ### Using a virtual environment
-You should definitely consider running this in a virtual environment.
+If you are not using conda, you should definitely consider running this in a virtual environment.
 To do this, type:
 ```
 python -m venv causeway_environment
 source causeway_environment/bin/activate